Esri/arcgis-maps-sdk-dotnet-samples/src/Forms/readme.md

 * [Generate offline map with local basemap](Shared/Samples/Map/OfflineBasemapByReference/readme.md) - Use the `OfflineMapTask` to take a web map offline, but instead of downloading an online basemap, use one which is already on the device.
 * [Open map URL](Shared/Samples/Map/OpenMapURL/readme.md) - Display a web map.
 * [Open mobile map package](Shared/Samples/Map/OpenMobileMap/readme.md) - Display a map from a mobile map package.
-* [Open mobile scene package](Shared/Samples/Map/OpenMobileScenePackage/readme.md) - Opens and displays a scene from a Mobile Scene Package (.mspk).
-* [Open a scene (portal item)](Shared/Samples/Map/OpenScene/readme.md) - Open a web scene from a portal item.
 * [Search for webmap](Shared/Samples/Map/SearchPortalMaps/readme.md) - Find webmap portal items by using a search term.
 * [Map initial extent](Shared/Samples/Map/SetInitialMapArea/readme.md) - Display the map at an initial viewpoint representing a bounding geometry.
 * [Set initial map location](Shared/Samples/Map/SetInitialMapLocation/readme.md) - Display a basemap centered at an initial location and scale.
 * [Map spatial reference](Shared/Samples/Map/SetMapSpatialReference/readme.md) - Specify a map's spatial reference.
 * [Set min & max scale](Shared/Samples/Map/SetMinMaxScale/readme.md) - Restrict zooming between specific scale ranges.
-* [Terrain exaggeration](Shared/Samples/Map/TerrainExaggeration/readme.md) - Vertically exaggerate terrain in a scene.
-* [View content beneath terrain surface](Shared/Samples/Map/ViewContentBeneathSurface/readme.md) - See through terrain in a scene and move the camera underground.

 ## MapView

 * [Change time extent](Shared/Samples/MapView/ChangeTimeExtent/readme.md) - Filter data in layers by applying a time extent to a MapView.
 * [Change viewpoint](Shared/Samples/MapView/ChangeViewpoint/readme.md) - Set the map view to a new viewpoint.
-* [Choose camera controller](Shared/Samples/MapView/ChooseCameraController/readme.md) - Control the behavior of the camera in a scene.
 * [Display draw status](Shared/Samples/MapView/DisplayDrawingStatus/readme.md) - Get the draw status of your map view or scene view to know when all layers in the map or scene have finished drawing.
 * [Display grid](Shared/Samples/MapView/DisplayGrid/readme.md) - Display coordinate system grids including Latitude/Longitude, MGRS, UTM and USNG on a map view.
 Also, toggle label visibility and change the color of grid lines and grid labels.
 * [Display layer view state](Shared/Samples/MapView/DisplayLayerViewState/readme.md) - Determine if a layer is currently being viewed.
 * [Feature layer time offset](Shared/Samples/MapView/FeatureLayerTimeOffset/readme.md) - Display a time-enabled feature layer with a time offset.
-* [GeoView viewpoint synchronization](Shared/Samples/MapView/GeoViewSync/readme.md) - Keep the view points of two views (e.g. MapView and SceneView) synchronized with each other.
 * [Identify layers](Shared/Samples/MapView/IdentifyLayers/readme.md) - Identify features in all layers in a map.
 MapView supports identifying features across multiple layers.
 Because some layer types have sublayers, the sample recursively counts results for sublayers within each layer.
 * [Map rotation](Shared/Samples/MapView/MapRotation/readme.md) - Rotate a map.
 * [Show callout](Shared/Samples/MapView/ShowCallout/readme.md) - Show a callout with the latitude and longitude of user-tapped points.